DrYogurt/Aero-Design-Team-Gamma/reports_presentations/week_01/report.md

     - Safety (fire suppresion and cabin dimensions)
 - Comparable Jets
     - The A380 was used for many preliminary calculations, as the largest currently operated passenger jet.
+- Geometry using ch.
+5&6 of Raymer
 ## Requirements
 - Since we are designing a large transport vehicle, the 14 CFR 25 (airworthiness standards for transport category airplanes) was used to determine many of the FAA requirements for the plane.
 - Mission requirements were also categorized.
 - Other "customer requirements" were drafted from mission requirements and regulations.
 These will be used to guide trade studies for the determination of design requirements.
 - Requirements were drafted in the following categories:
     - Stability
+    - Structure
     - Passenger loading
     - Weight
     - Performance